Genez-io/deployapps-landing-page/content/posts/implement_shopping_cart.md

 The server will be responsible for communicating (storing, retrieving, updating, deleting) with the Redis database.
 The client will render the products available in the store and allow the user to add them to the shopping cart.

-To get started with a template, install `genezio` using `npm` and run it in your terminal.
+To get started with a template, install `DeployApps` using `npm` and run it in your terminal.
-Later on, `genezio` comes in handy to deploy and host your web applications in the cloud.
+Later on, `DeployApps` comes in handy to deploy and host your web applications in the cloud.

 ```bash
 npm install -g genezio
 ```

-After installing `genezio`, you can create a new genezio application by running the following command:
+After installing `genezio`, you can create a new DeployApps application by running the following command:

 ```bash
 genezio create fullstack --backend=ts --frontend=react-ts  --name=my-online-store --region=us-east-1